 Over the years the population of the Vasant Kunj area in Delhi has grown and tube wells ensuring the water supply were dug throughout the area.
 This consistent digging has led to falling water levels and near depletion.
 Sanjay’s project aims to harvest water thus recharging the water table and improving the environment of the area.
 Cooperation with government agencies and adjustments in the resident’s consumption habits are necessary to ensure success.

 Sanjay comes from Indian Administrative Service and currently is the Joint Secretary, GOI and Director in Admin & Finance of National Highways & Infrastructure Development Corporation Ltd. Prior to this he was the IT Secretary to Government of Andhra Pradesh, Information Technology & Communications Department.
 During his career with the government, he has been an ardent advocate of Information technology for development.
 Sanjay is a post graduate Mechanical Engineer and a cost accountant by background.
 An innovative project ‘Hyderabad First” of the Municipal Corporation of Hyderabad initiated by him won the Golden Icon e-Governance Award of the Government of India under the process reengineering in professional category and also bagged the award “India’s Best e-Content” in the category of e-Governance from 25 states by the Manthan-AIF Award Grand Jury 2006, New Delhi.
 During his previous tenure as Collector & Dist.
 Magistrate, West Godavari in India, a rural e-governance initiative e-seva pioneered by him was won the Gender ICT Award and “Tony Zeitoun ICT Stories Competition” of the Global Knowledge Partnerships at the WSIS-Geneva and also won a nomination for the Stockholm Challenge Award for the year 2004.
 The project pioneered a self-help based e governance model to bring technology to serve the poor.
 During his previous stint as Municipal Commissioner, Visakhapatnam, a comprehensive facility “Saukaryam” was completed to improve delivery of the civic services and has become a flagship project providing immense benefits to citizens.
 The project won many international awards including the Cyber City Award of UNDP.
 While working in a primary education project, a project titled ‘Headstart’ for computer-enabled education was initiated and completed by him.
 The last seven years of his professional career have allowed him opportunities for evolving and developing ICT4D projects.
 This has also helped him to maintain live contacts with the projects taken up both by government and non-government organizations in India.
 He has made presentations on e-governance all over the globe including at WSIS-Geneva and in the World Summit on Sustainable Development held in Johannesburg.
 He has participated in international and National Conferences on the development of information Society.
 He had written many papers that have been published and awarded in National and International journals and publications.
 He has recently been awarded e.gov Champion award by DataQuest Magazine.
 He has also completed his Post Graduate diploma in Management recently.
-His wife, Dr Jyoti works for the World Health Organization.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and member of Aspen Global Leadership Network.
+He is a Fellow of the Class 1 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.

 Leadership project/venture: Spreading education resources more evenly across the world